mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ### Support for time zones

-No more hassle displaying dates on the time zones of your choice. 🌎
+No more hassle displaying dates in the time zones of your choice. 🌎

-You can effortlessly display and select dates and times in different time zones, without worrying about the conversion logic and keeping the stored value consistent with your backend.
+You can effortlessly display and select dates and times in different time zones, without worrying about conversion logic or maintaining consistency with your backend.

 <video preload="metadata" style="margin-bottom: 16px;" autoplay muted loop controls>
   <source src="/static/blog/mui-x-mid-v6-features/timezone.mp4" type="video/mp4">
 </video>

-Use adapters to control the original value and set the `timezone` prop to define in which timezone the Date, Time, or DateTime should be displayed.
+Use adapters to control the original value and set the `timezone` prop to define which time zone the Date, Time, or DateTime should be displayed in.

 ```tsx
 <TimePicker